clang1980/semantic_assoc_genAI/readme.md

-This repo contains data for the paper "Semantic Associations and Generative AI –  Using LLMs for experimental stimulus pretests in linguistics"
+This repo contains data for the paper "Semantic Associations and Generative AI –  Using LLMs for experimental stimulus pretests in linguistics".

+We will upload shortly